Ede1vveiss/spuds-shops-forked-squared/README.txt

 Fork Information
 ----------------
-This mod is a fork of a mod made by another author.
+This mod is a fork of a mod made by Spudacious5705.
 Original Mod Link: https://modrinth.com/mod/spuds-shops

 Credits